• (616) 454-5222

 Children can be forced to move with a parent who has custody of them, but they are not allowed to decide where they want to live.

-Conclusion: Why Find an Experienced Family Law Attorney and What to Expect for Custody Issues In Michigan
+Why Finding an Experienced Family Law Attorney is Important and What to Expect for Custody Issues In Michigan

-The conclusion is that you should find an experienced family law attorney to help you with your case.
-The attorney will be able to evaluate your situation and determine what is the best course of action for your case.
+The conclusion is that you should find an experienced Grand Rapids family law attorney such as John Engman & Associated, P.C. to help you with your case.
+Our Grand Rapids family attorney will be able to evaluate your situation and determine what is the best course of action for your case.

-The most important thing to remember is that the attorney will be looking out for your best interests and safety.
+The most important thing to remember is that our Grand Rapids child custoy attorney will be looking out for your best interests and safety.
 They will also have experience in handling custody issues in Michigan, which will help them determine what type of custody arrangement would work best for you and your children.

-Call today and let John Engman and Associates assist you with coming up with a custody agreement that everyone can live with.
+Call today and let John Engman & Associates, P.C. assist you with coming up with a custody agreement that everyone can live with.
 Divorce isn’t fun and having children just adds to the stress.
 Try to remain calm and think of what is best for your children.

 Our criminal defense attorneys would be more than happy to assess the details of your case.
 To request a free consultation, call John Engman & Associates at (616) 454-5222.